 On the creation of Birmingham Children's Trust CIC, it was offered loan facilities to ensure that it had sufficient cash resources to operate efficiently given that the company was a company limited by guarantee and had no equity.
 The Council advanced a loan of £4m in April 2018 at an interest rate of 2.41% This is due to be repaid as a single repayment in March 2028, but the Trust has the right to repay at an earlier date.
 The loan is deemed to be a material soft loan and is carried in the accounts at £3.3m.
 The Council advanced a short term credit facility of £10m to the Trust in March 2023 at an interest rate of 0%.
-This is deemed to be a soft loan and is carried in the accounts at £9.5m.
-The credit facility is due to be repaid in 2023/24.
+This was deemed to be a soft loan and was repaid in 2023/24.